Skip to main content

 7. Textiles

-Bring timeless silks or contemporary linens home from Florence.
+Choose timeless silks or contemporary linens for clothing or home décor.

 Florentine wealth was built on textiles, and the city was a major center of wool and silk production in the Middle Ages.
 This tradition continues at Antico Setificio Fiorentino and Arte della Seta Lisio Foundation, two of the most fascinating workshops to visit in Florence.
 Both produce intricate silk fabrics—including brocade, velvet, and jacquard—on hand-operated looms.
 Their creations decorate everything from renovated Renaissance palaces to contemporary super yachts.
 After visiting the shop floor to watch the master weavers at work, browse the on-site shop for ready-made pillows or other home décor (or splurge on lengths of fabric for curtains or wall coverings).